When Warren Buffett was younger he asked himself, “Do I really want to spend $300,000 for this haircut?”

-In other words, should you get the haircut knowing it will cost you thousands years down the road?
+In other words, should you get the haircut knowing it will cost you thousands of dollars down the road?

 I occasionally come across a story about an individual who didn’t waste a cent for 20 years and was able to retire extremely early.
 While these stories are inspiring, it’s no achievable for 99% of the population.

 Children, student loans, some bad decisions early in life, not wanting to live without air conditioning…everyone has a reason.